unpackdev/solgo/README.md

 **Note:** This project is still in development and is not yet ready for use in production.

+## Why?

+So much on the web is related to Javascript.
+However, I prefer to use Golang for my projects.
+I wanted to be able to parse Solidity code and do some analysis on it.
+I found a few projects that were doing this, but they were either incomplete or not maintained.
+I decided to create this project to provide a Solidity parser in Golang that is complete and maintained.

+Basically I wanted to be able provide a solidity source code and extract as much information about it possible, including ABIs that I can trust.

+This project will be used within the [unpack](https://github.com/txpull/unpack) as I've discovered that for many deployed contracts I have source code, but not ABIs.

 ## ANTLR Grammar

 We are using grammar files that are maintained by the Solidity team.